Kirfi

 Kirfi is a Local Government Area of Bauchi State, Nigeria, bordering Gombe State in the east.
-Its headquarters are in the town of Kirfi (or Kirfin Kasa).
-The northeasterly line of equal latitude and longitude passes through the LGA.
+Its headquarters are in the town of Cheledi (Cheledi Town).
+The northeasterly line of equal latitude and longitude passes through the Local Government Area.

 It has an area of 2,371 sqkm and a population of 147,618 at the 2006 census.

 The predominant ethnic group in the area is the Hausa.
-The Bure language is also spoken in the LGA.
+The Bure language is also spoken in the Local Government Area.

 The postal code of the area is 743.

+The administrative center of Kirfi Local Government Area is situated in Cheledi.
+The local government comprises several districts, including Kirfi, Kirfi Badara, Bara, Beni 1 & 2, Dewu Central, Dewu East, and Wanka.

+Climate

+The temperature typically varies throughout the year between the wet season, which is hot and oppressive, and the dry season, which is hot and partially cloudy.

+Average Temperature

+The warm period spans 2.4 months, from February 26 to May 7, with a daily high temperature averaging above 98°F. April stands out as Kirfi's hottest month, with an average high of 101°F and a low of 76°F.

+Conversely, the cooler season extends over 2.7 months, from July 12 to October 2, featuring a daily high temperature averaging below 88°F. January marks the coldest month in Kirfi, with an average low of 60°F and a high of 92°F.